Previewed 7 April 2000, Opened 13 April 2000, Closed 23 August 2000 (in repertory) at the NT Cottesloe Theatre

 Previewed 24 April 2001, Opened 30 April 2001, Closed 15 December 2001 at the Duchess Theatre

 The West End Premiere of the National Theatre's production of Joe Penhall's acclaimed new play.
 In a London mental hospital, an enigmatic patient claims to be the son of an exiled African dictator.
 As the drama unfolds, his story becomes unnervingly plausible.
 An incendiary tale about race, madness and a Darwinian power struggle at the heart of a dying NHS.

-This production was presented 'in-the-round' - when it transferred to the West End, the entire ground floor (stalls) and proscenium stage area was completely re-configured to allow for the 'in-the-round' staging.
+This production was presented 'in-the-round' - when it transferred to the West End, the entire ground floor (stalls) and proscenium stage area of the Duchess Theatre was completely re-configured to allow for the 'in-the-round' staging.

 The following information is based on a study of 450 people with mental health problems carried out in February 2000 by the National Schizophrenia Fellowship: African-caribbean males are 12 times more likely to receive a schizophrenia diagnosis than white males.
 88% of black respondents had been detained under a section of the Mental Health Act compared with 43% of white respondents 72% of black respondents had been forcibly restrained compared with 39% of white respondents.
 Of those diagnosed with schizophrenia, 100% of black and 71% of Asian respondents have been admitted into hospital under a complusory section of the Mental Health Act, compared to 58% of white respondents.
 The National Schizophrenia Fellowship does not accept that any individual ethnic group has greater inherent susceptibility to severe mental illness than any other groups.